-- Provide executive-level administrative support to the Vice President with demonstrated ability to improvise procedures and meet demanding deadlines [The opening line captures all the reader needs to know about the role.
+- Collaborate with team of 3 to provide executive-level administrative support to the Vice President, with demonstrated ability to improvise Accounting and Onboarding procedures and meet demanding deadlines [The opening line captures all the reader needs to know about the role.
 Mention which senior executive you provide assistance to in order to give hiring managers an idea how big your responsibilities are.]

 - Plan and coordinate corporate luncheons and develop presentations for related on- and off-site meetings; organize details of special events, travel arrangements, corporate agendas and itineraries

-- Handle administrative matters including screening calls, managing calendars, planning meetings, making travel arrangements, composing documents and organizing offices for efficiency [This line shows the detailed responsibilities of the candidate.]
+- Conduct administrative matters including screening calls, managing calendars, planning meetings, making travel arrangements, composing documents and organizing offices for efficiency [This line shows the detailed responsibilities of the candidate.]

 - Process monthly expense reports reflecting supporting documents and budget code indexes